-On the left rear lower side is a water hose connector marked "black tank flush".
+Inside the utility compartment is a water hose connector for the "black tank flush".
 To use, hook up a hose and turn on full force.
 Within the tank a head with multiple holes will spray the interior surface of the tank.
 The vacuum breaker and check valve will be located inside the trailer above the exterior connection.
 In most models this will place them under the lavatory.